-I didn't realize that even though the Social Security number was genuine, it was just issued and apparently they had the capability of finding that out.
-I wasn't expecting that, but I came up with a bogus story: I said I recently had a messy divorce and my wife trashed my credit.
-My lawyer was able to get me a new Social Security number so I could make a fresh start.
-The guy kind of looked at me, walked away, but when he came back it was okay, everything was fine.
+I didn't realize that even though the Social Security number was genuine, it was just issued, and apparently they had the capability of finding that out.
+I wasn't expecting that, but I came up with a bogus story: I said I recently had a messy divorce, and my wife trashed my credit.
+My lawyer was able to get me a new Social Security number, so I could make a fresh start.
+The guy kind of looked at me, walked away, but when he came back, it was OK, everything was fine.
 He opened the account.

 Playing these kind of roles in an undercover capacity obviously entailed a lot of deception on your part.
 How did you differentiate between lying and living a lie?
 Did you stay in character all the time?

 My first assignment was in San Juan, Puerto Rico.
 I had anticipated that the FBI was going to be this very regimented organization with really tight management, but my supervisor told me: You're going to have to lie to do this job effectively.
 But if you do that kind of lying, don't get carried away and cross the line with it, where you find yourself lying to your supervisor, lying to your family.
 You have to learn the appropriate forum for that kind of mistruth.